HubSpot/general-store/README.md

 ## Default Dispatcher Instance

 The common Flux architecture has a single central dispatcher.
-As a convenience `GeneralStore` allows you to set a global dispatcher which will become the default when a store is registered.
+As a convenience `GeneralStore` allows you to set a global dispatcher which will become the default when a store is registered or a `StoreDependencyMixin` is created.

 ```javascript
 var dispatcher = new Flux.Dispatcher();